 1) To escape the pre-scheduled routines and monotonous calendar

 Although the work calendar is inevitable, it restricts us from exploring life and living it to the fullest.
 Of course!
 A seasonal break is necessary to refresh us, once in a while.
-In a precise note, trekking and hiking get us drastically to the set of different life zone altogether.
+On a precise note, trekking and hiking get us drastically to the set of different life zones altogether.

 What can be more exciting than travel?
 Travel with no boundaries.
 After all, after a certain period, life will get back to your regular life.
 Hence, it is highly recommended to draw inspiration from trekking experience in the Himalayas.
 You walk, stay in unique places, encounter strangers, gossip and make plenty of new friends.
 What more you could ask for?
 That’s not monotonous, is it?